Avoid holiday disasters – a guide to the perfect family holiday checklist

 Apply for necessary visa and insurance documents

-Depending on where you go, it’s best to make sure you have all the necessary documents that will allow you to travel and stay at your destination.
+Depending on where you go, it’s best to make sure you have all the documents that will allow you to travel and stay at your destination.
 If you’re having your holidays in the Maldives then you’ll only need your passport, but if you’re travelling from the UK to the US, for example, you’ll need an additional valid visa to be allowed into the country.

 Check your tickets, make sure they contain the correct information